Self Care Ideas for Moms

 I make sure to take time daily for tiny forms of self care from reading for 10 minutes, to exercising, to simply decompressing with a cup of tea at the end of the night.
 You don’t need to take a weekend to go to a quiet retreat (though it would be nice) to do self care and, so often as moms, if we can’t do things ‘perfectly’ we don’t do them at all.

 We find time to do things that are priorities to us.
 The things that we think are important are the ones that get done during the day.
 And self care, like anything else, isn’t about ‘having the time’, it’s about ‘making the time’.
 You need to prioritize YOU, find pockets, schedule dates with yourself, and make yourself a priority.

 The second reason I hear from moms for not doing self care, and the one that honestly can trip me up too, is MOM GUILT (which if you struggle with this, head over right now and get the book Mom Set Free.. it's life changing!)

 Ugh the dreaded mom guilt.
 I have it a few times a day and it often rears it’s ugly head when I’m about to do something that I want to do.
 It’s that voice that always just pops up when I am about to take 60 minutes to get work done in the office while my mother in law stays with the kids, the one that tells me to take a quicker shower, and the voice that makes me feel bad that I let my kids watch an episode of Daniel Tiger while I workout.

 But mamas… we gotta shut that dang voice up.

 We deserve to take some time during the day to center ourselves and do what makes us happy.
-So often moms lose themself in ‘being mom’ and eventually can get grumpy, bitter, and unhappy.
-It’s so important that we take time for us becuase, we set the mood for our homes.
+So often moms lose themselves in ‘being mom’ and eventually can get grumpy, bitter, and unhappy.
+It’s so important that we take time for us because, we set the mood for our homes.

 Decided to change the tone in your home, decide that you matter enough for some ‘me time’, and decide that it’s time to prioritize you!